supermlorg/superml-java/README.md

 ## 🎯 Features

 ### Algorithms
+- **Linear Models**:
-- **Linear Models**: Logistic Regression, Linear Regression, Ridge, Lasso with L1/L2 regularization
+  - Logistic Regression with automatic multiclass support and L1/L2 regularization
+  - Linear Regression with normal equation and closed-form solution
+  - Ridge Regression with L2 regularization
+  - Lasso Regression with L1 regularization and coordinate descent
+  - Softmax Regression for direct multiclass classification
+  - One-vs-Rest Classifier for converting binary to multiclass algorithms

+- **Tree-Based Models**:
+  - Decision Tree with CART implementation (classification & regression)
+  - Random Forest with bootstrap aggregating and parallel training
+  - Gradient Boosting with early stopping and validation monitoring

+- **Clustering**:
-- **Clustering**: K-Means with k-means++ initialization and multiple restarts
+  - K-Means with k-means++ initialization and multiple restarts

 ### Data Processing
 - **StandardScaler**: Feature standardization and normalization